influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 #### Types

 ##### Booleans
-**Booleans**.
 Boolean values are generated using the boolean keywords: `TRUE` and `FALSE`.
 Note that these keywords use all upper case letters.
 The parser will throw an error when values using lower case are used, e.g. `True` or `true`.

 **Example 2 &ndash; Boolean literals**
 ```javascript